 During 2020, we entered into a worldwide license and research agreement with Philips, under which Philips has licensed to us the use of the technology underlying its Philips Brain Model in our ClearPoint Maestro Brain Model ("Maestro"), the first generation of which received 510(k) clearance in 2022.
 We believe that Maestro will have use across all our product lines through automatic pathway and trajectory planning and confirmation of device placement, while identifying eloquent structures of the brain so as to avoid crucial anatomy.
-In consideration for the license, we paid a fee upon execution of the agreement and are committed to pay royalties based on (a) sales of systems, and (b) procedures in which the licensed technology is used.
+In consideration for the license, we paid a fee upon execution of the agreement and are committed to pay (a) royalties based on sales of systems, and (b) an annual fee based on a calculation accounting for the number of systems in use for a calendar year and a correction factor for increases or decreases in net revenue from the sales of systems.
 In early 2022, we expanded our collaboration with Philips to include additional technology to allow use of the Philips Brain Model with CT imaging.
-In early 2023, we further expanded our collaboration with Philips further to include additional technology regarding subnuclei segmentation to the Maestro MRI and CT functionality.
+In early 2023, we further expanded our collaboration with Philips to include additional technology regarding subnuclei segmentation to the Maestro MRI and CT functionality.
+In 2024, we amended our collaboration to include further new software features to be developed by Philips.